adamnstone/Panopticom-ANS/standardized_json.md

 **When adding a new datasource, the name of the file must match the 'id' provided in the 'id' field in the layerData object.

+Hex is problematic because multiple datasets will overlap in their buckets.
+Only use one dataset in the spikeHex layer at a time.

 ---

 ### Arc Example